WakeLiu/Neural_Networks/README.md

 # Neural_Networks
-# 2018.02.26
+Date: 2018.02.26

-This is the repository with many deep learning project of Wake Liu Most coded in python3
+1.This is the repository with many deep learning project of Wake Liu 2.Most coded in python3